tr>

 Updates and Best Practice in The Trauma Intensive Care Unit

-Session Chairs: Dr. S. Kumar & Dr. L. Airton, Doha, Qatar
+Session Chairs: Dr. Suresh Kumar & Dr. Leonardo Airton, Doha, Qatar

-Best Practice for ICP and PBTO2 Monitoring for TBI - Prof. R. Geocadin, Baltimore, USA
+Best Practice for ICP and PBTO2 Monitoring for TBI – Prof. Romer Geocadin, MD, USA

-Mannitol vs Hypertonic saline in TBI – Dr. G. Brophy, Richmond, USA
+Mannitol vs Hypertonic Saline in TBI – Dr. Gretchen Brophy, Richmond, USA

-Impact of Ultrasound-Guided Intravenous Training on Nurses’ Confidence and Success with High DIVA Score Trauma ICU Patients – Mr. M. Rasik, Doha, Qatar
+Impact of Ultrasound-Guided Intravenous Training on Nurses’ Confidence and Success with High DIVA Score Trauma ICU Patients – Mr. Muhammed Rasik, Doha, Qatar

-Seizure Prophylaxis in TBI – Dr. A. Bahey, Doha, Qatar
+Seizure Prophylaxis in TBI – Dr. Ahmed Bahey, Doha, Qatar

 Open Discussion and Q&A